 I am benefiting a lot from journaling.
 It helps me clear my mind and reminds me of what matters most.

 - We need to analyze our desires and put them under the microscope as to where they come from.
 Is it coming from comparison, or is it something we want?

 - To have an impulse and to resist it, to sit with it and examine it, to let it pass by like a bad smell—this is how we develop spiritual strength.

 - No one is happier than the person who knows what is enough and appreciates and enjoys when he has enough.
 Ryan explains this with delicious anecdotes.

 - Epicurus sums it up pretty well with one line – “Nothing is enough for the man, to whom enough is too little.”

 3) Enter into Relationship –

 - Stillness doesn’t mean we have to leave the world behind.
-Ryan suggests getting in relationship, as most of the joy and happiness comes from our relationship with self and others.
-And our relationship with self also improves through our experience, which requires relationship with other.
+Ryan suggests getting into a relationship, as most joy and happiness come from our relationship with ourselves and others.
+Our relationship with self also improves through experience, which requires a relationship with others.

-- As Seneca puts it – There is no joy in possession of anything valuable, unless one has someone to share it with.
+- As Seneca puts it, possessing anything valuable is no joy unless one has someone to share it with.